hashicorp/consul/plugin/route53/README.md

 ## Description

-The hosts plugin is useful for serving zones from resource record sets in AWS route53.
+The route53 plugin is useful for serving zones from resource record sets in AWS route53.
 This plugin only supports A and AAAA records.
 The route53 plugin can be used when coredns is deployed on AWS.